kiyagak/WireShark-Portfolio/TCP.md

 - Looks like the slow start phase.

 13. These “fleets” of segments appear to have some periodicity.
-- The following number of packets are simultaneously processed, followed by 0.2 seconds where sequence is paused:
+- The sequence numbers increment simultaneously, followed by 0.2 seconds where sequence incrementation is paused.
+The increments happened at these rates:
 	- 9
 	- 22
 	- 29